 You should not understate the importance of competitor analysis, because it’s how you determine how you’re going to fit in.
 Don’t look at your competitors to figure out how you’re going to be like them, figure out how you’re going to be different from them.
 The role of competitor analysis is huge in creating a unique brand.

-The Importance of Competitor Analysis and Analysis in General for your Agency
+The Importance of Analysis for your Agency

 Before we talk about competitor analysis specifically, I want to talk about the importance of analysis in general.
 When you are analyzing a business, you’re doing a deep dive on how the business functions, and how well it’s functioning.
 Competitor analysis is actually the easier kind of analysis for a lot of people because there’s some emotional removal.